Last Updated: September 8, 2023

-Auto-enrollment, a feature that automatically registers employees for their company’s retirement plan once eligible, could be a potent tool in the fight to close the savings gap.
+Auto-enrollment, a feature that automatically registers employees for their company’s retirement plan once eligible, could be a powerful tool in the fight to close the savings gap.

 According to the study Auto-Enrollment's Long-Term Effect on Retirement Saving, auto-enrollment can yield serious benefits for a business’s employees.
 The authors found that employees who were required to opt-into enrollment "were more likely to participate and contribute a higher percentage of pay."
 For certain types of workers, this effect was most noticeable: low-wage earners who were inclined to put off saving were more likely to participate, while younger workers were found to benefit from the early access to compound interest that investing brings.

-However, there are always trade offs to consider when choosing a plan design feature such as auto-enrollment.
-For some employees, decreasing their take-home pay by even a small percentage can spark financial hardship.
+However, there are always trade-offs to consider when choosing a plan design feature such as auto-enrollment.
+For some employees, decreasing their take-home pay by even a small percentage can cause financial hardship.
 Additionally, employees who would prefer not to participate may not appreciate having to make the choice to opt out.
 Ultimately, auto-enrollment is just one potential plan feature that will make sense for some businesses, but not for others.

 In this article, we’ll review what small businesses need to know about auto-enrollment to make an informed decision about their plan design.
-We’ll also list five reasons auto-enrollment is gaining popularity in the world of retirement planning.
+We’ll also explore the reasons behind why auto-enrollment is gaining popularity in the world of retirement planning.

 Auto-enrollment is a retirement plan feature that automatically signs an employee up for their workplace-sponsored plan once they become eligible to participate.
 In practice, auto-enrollment makes plan participation “opt out” by default, rather than “opt in.”
 By making participation the default status for employees, the feature can help workers save for retirement without having to navigate a sign-up process.